Saravana2/WebView_ClickAction_Flutter/README.md

 ```
 channelName.postMessage("data");
 ```
-After posted message from js, the onMessageReceived function for the javascript channel will call with the result 'data'.
+Once the Message is posted from js,the onMessageReceived function for the javascript channel will be called with the result 'data'.

-`` JavascriptMessage ``  class temporarily has only one message member variable of type String, so if you need to pass complex data, you can solve it by passing a json string.
+`` JavascriptMessage ``  class temporarily has only one message member variable of type String, so if you want to pass complex data, you can achieve it by passing a json string.

-There is no limit for javascript channels. javascriptChannels property in webview required ``Set``,so we can add many channels.
+There is no limit for javascript channels. javascriptChannels property in webview requires ``Set``,so we can add many channels.

-We are going to load the js click event by webview controller after the webpage is loaded in the webview.
+We are going to load the js click event by webview controller once the webpage is loaded in the webview.

 ####  Load the js click event by webview controller